College Basketball Podcast: Should Tennessee really be a preseason top five team?

 Gary Parrish and Matt Norlander discuss the Top 25 (and one) and latest NBA Mock Drafts

 Luke Maye announced early Thursday that he's withdrawing from the NBA Draft.
 So the super-productive forward will play another season for North Carolina.
-It's good, yet unsurprising, news for the Tar Heels that should ensure they're a preseason top 10 team.
+And that's good, yet unsurprising, news for the Tar Heels that should ensure they're a preseason top 10 team.
 I currently have them ranked ninth in the CBS Sports Top 25 (and one).
 So Matt Norlander and I opened this episode of the Eye on College Basketball Podcast by talking about that -- and then we wondered about the following: Will Maye be a preseason First Team All-American?
 And, if so, which players are likely to join him?

 After that, the conversation goes like this: